 I'm a stitch geek and like to use different stitches to build up my designs, rather than simply outline a picture.
 So a row of feather stitch becomes the delicate veins of a bee's wing and radiating pistil stitches become the centre of a flower.
 I love fabric as much as thread, so like to incorporate embroidered appliqué into some of my designs and enjoy working out new and innovative ways of catching the fabric down with different stitches.

 My style can be summed up as contemporary creative surface embroidery.
-It's an ecclectic approach to needlework that draws on myriad traditional techniques - Jacobean or crewelwork, mountmellick, raised and padded stitching, appliqué, anything that catches my attention… I enjoy experimenting, so tend to make it up as I go along.
+It's an eclectic approach in that I draw on ideas and techniques from different styles of embroidery - Jacobean or crewel embroidery, mountmellick, appliqué, anything that catches my attention… I like experimenting, so tend to make it up as I go along.